2020 will go down in history as one of the most stressful years in a lifetime.

 With wildfires in Australia and the US, a global pandemic, protests and a polarising US election many people have struggled with mental health issues.

-If you’re looking for the latest anxiety statistics UK, carry on reading.
+We’ve got all the latest anxiety statistics for the UK below, so carry on reading.

-- While you’re reading our post on Anxiety Statistics UK, you might want to check out our post on CBD Statistics UK and our guide to CBD oil and anxiety.
+- While you’re reading our post on Anxiety Statistics UK, you might want to check out our post on CBD Statistics UK.

 What Is Anxiety?